shireenrao/UnitTesting/README.md

     % python -m unittest discover

-It will also work from inside the tests folder if you added MyApp to your PYTHONPATH, but that is an option I dont like.
+It will also work from inside the tests folder or outside the MyApp folder.
+If you added MyApp to your PYTHONPATH, but that is an option I dont like.
+So, instead of changing the PYTHONPATH, the best way is to write either a makefile or a script to add your module just for the run.
+So if you are running from outside the MyApp folder the command will be

+    % PYTHONPATH=MyApp python -m unittest discover

+or

+    % PYTHONPATH=MyApp python -m MyApp.tests

+or

+    % PYTHONPATH=MyApp python -m MyApp.tests.test_myapp

+or

+    % PYTHONPATH=MyApp nosetests

+If running from inside tests folder you would run

+    % PYTHONPATH=../ python test_myapp.py

 ##Type 3